sergioSHKLR/librus/docs/GUIDE-BUILD.md

 ### Third-party (not installed)

-Hypothes.is embed; Wikipedia / Luz / Wiktionary / maps at runtime (wide consult).
+Hypothes.is embed; Wikipedia / Luz / Wiktionary at runtime (wide consult).

 ## Commands